Dsarken/odin-recipes/README.md

 # odin-recipes

-An HTML website for showcasing random recipes I like
+An HTML website for showcasing random recipes I like, part of the Odin Project